-Mollie’s behavior continues in the same manner until shortly after the Battle of Cowshed.
-During the battle itself, she hides in her manger, and as the winter comes on and life becomes slightly more difficult for the animals, “Mollie became more and more troublesome.
-She was late for work every morning and excused herself by saying that she had overslept, and she complained of mysterious pains, though her appetite was excellent" (3.1).
+When the work begins, Mollie shows up late and leaves early.
+When there's fighting, she hides in her manger.
+And when life gets hard during the winter, she gets troublesome: "She was late for work every morning and excused herself by saying that she had overslept, and she complained of mysterious pains, though her appetite was excellent" (3.1).
 Clover eventually sees Mollie letting one of the neighborhood men pet her nose, and soon after Clover and some other animals discover sugar hidden in Mollie's manger.